tarantool/doc/doc/how-to/db/crud.rst

     tarantool> bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
     ---
     ...
-    -- As you can see, {1, 'Scorpions', 1965} was inserted, --
+    -- As you can see, {1, 'Scorpions', 1965} is inserted, --
-    -- and the update operations were not applied. -- bands:select()
+    -- and the update operation is not applied. -- bands:select()
     ---
     - - [1, 'Scorpions', 1965]
     ...

-    -- upsert with the same primary key but different values in other fields -- -- applies the update operation and ignores a new tuple. -- bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
+    -- upsert with the same primary key but different values in other fields -- -- applies the update operation and ignores the new tuple. -- bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
     ---
     ...